grantmcconnaughey/grails-cache-manager/README.md

 ## Compatibility

 This plugin is currently only compatible with the [Grails Cache Plugin](http://grails.org/plugin/cache) by itself or with the Grails Cache Plugin and [Ehcache Cache Plugin](http://grails.org/plugin/cache-ehcache) together.
-If the Ehcache Cache Plugin is also installed then the cache manager interface will including settings for Time to Live and disabling/enabling a cache.
+If the Ehcache Cache Plugin is also installed then the cache manager interface will including settings for Time To Live and disabling/enabling a cache.

 ## Usage

 This plugin contains a single admin view for controller the caches in a Grails app.
-Navigate to `/cacheManager/list` to view the caches.
+Navigate to `/cacheManager/` to view the caches.
 This interface allows you to do the following:

 ### Bulk Manage Caches
-* **Clear All Caches**
+* Clear All Caches
-* **Clear Blocks Cache**
+* Clear Blocks Cache
-* **Clear Templates Cache**
+* Clear Templates Cache

 ### Manage Individual Caches
-* **View the caches in your app**
+* View the caches in your app
-* **Clear an individual cache**
+* Clear a cache

-### Manage Individual Caches (with the Ehcache Plugin)
+### Manage Individual Caches (with Ehcache Plugin)
-* **View each cache's current Time To Live**
+* View a cache's current Time To Live
-* **Set a new Time To Live**
+* Set a new Time To Live for a cache
-* **Disable a cache**
+* Disable and enable a cache

 ## Configuration

-The Grails Cache Manager Plugin allows configuration to change the look and functionality of the interface. **All config values start with** `grails.plugin.cachemanager`.
+The Grails Cache Manager Plugin allows configuration to change the look and functionality of the interface. **All config values start with** `grails.plugin.cachemanager`**.**

 | Name                 | Default      | Description                                                                              |
 | -------------------- | ------------ | ---------------------------------------------------------------------------------------- |